-(quote from member of the public enquiring about local green space designation, March 2014)
+(quote from member of the public enquiring about local green space designation)

-We have launched our campaign to save England’s much-loved open spaces.
-We have published an open spaces tool-kit for communities to protect their green spaces, and have called on planning authorities to respond positively to requests to save local spaces.
+As part of our campaign to save England’s much-loved open spaces, we have published an open spaces toolkit for communities to protect their green spaces, and have called on planning authorities to respond positively to requests to save local spaces.

 How to win local green space through neighbourhood plans;

 Local Green Space Designation

 We have written to all the English local planning authorities calling on them to be proactive in designating land as local green space (LGS) through neighbourhood plans.

 For further information on Neighbourhood planning click here.

 For further information on Community assets click here.